fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Remove-AzureRmADSpCredential.md

 ```

 ### -Force
-Switch to delete credential without a confirmation.
+Forces the command to run without asking for user confirmation.

 ```yaml
 Type: SwitchParameter